Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Problem Formulations and Solutions; The MART and MARE Schemes

 Based on the discussions in the previous section, in order to ensure queue stability, the service probability should be higher than the arrival probability for each queue.
-In that case, since the arrived tasks at the RS are randomly kept with probability $\rho$ or offloaded to the HS with probability $1-\rho$, the task arrival probability for the computation buffer at the RS will be $\rho a$.
-For the RS-HS and HS-RS transmission buffers as well as the HS computation buffer, the task/result arrival probability will be $(1-\rho)a$.
-Since the results of the tasks computed by the RS and HS enter the RS-SS transmission buffer, the arrival probability of the results at the RS-SS transmission buffer is $a$.\looseness=-1
+In that case, since the arrived tasks at the RN are randomly kept with probability $\rho$ or offloaded to the HN with probability $1-\rho$, the task arrival probability for the computation buffer at the RN will be $\rho a$.
+For the RN-HN and HN-RN transmission queues as well as the HN computation queue, the task/result arrival probability will be $(1-\rho)a$.
+Since the results of the tasks processed at the RN and HN enter the RN-SN transmission queue, the arrival probability of the results at the RN-SN transmission queue is $a$.\looseness=-1

-For the tasks computed by the RS, the ART consists of the waiting times in the SS-RS transmission buffer, the RS computation buffer, and the RS-SS transmission buffer.
+For the tasks processed at the RN, the ART consists of the delays in the SN-RN transmission queue, the RN computation queue, and the RN-SN transmission queue.
 Hence, the ART of these tasks is obtained as